 There’s a veritable buffet of features intended to reduce annoying false alarms but without hobbling performance.
 Three City modes progressively lower X-band sensitivity or disable it.
 There are six filter modes for the trio of radar bands, allowing a separate level of filtering for each.
 Audible alerts can be speed-based, keeping mum below a threshold velocity.

-Engaging TFSR (Traffic Flow Signal Rejection) tells the Whistler to ignore signals from the low-powered, pole-mounted radars increasingly being used by transportation departments to monitor traffic flow and speeds.
+Engaging TFSR (Traffic Flow Signal Rejection) tells the Whistler to ignore signals from the low-powered, pole-mounted radars increasingly being used by engineers to monitor traffic flow and speeds.
 Installed at regular intervals at roadside, these pests trigger periodic alerts—mostly K-band—unless TFSR is asked to intervene.
-First it recognizes the spurious signals, then ignores them and declines to false-alarm.
-We tested these systems in metro Denver and verified that both work well.
+First it recognizes the spurious signals, then it ignores them.
+We tested the system in metro Denver and verified that it works well.

 Ka RSID presents non-threating Ka-band radar signals in a simplfied format.